vishsiri/ADA_Labs_Y2/w8/README.md

-//64050229
+- 64050229
-//Vish Siriwatana
+- Vish Siriwatana
-//THIS CODE WRITE IN GOLANG
+- THIS CODE WRITE IN GOLANG

 **The algorithm in this code aims to find all possible binary solutions to a problem and evaluate them to see if they satisfy a given condition.**